ThatRozebudDude/FPS-Plus-Public/README.md

 Adjusted some of the health icons and adds winning icons.

 ## Building
-- For basic build intructions, follow the guide on the Funkin github page [here](https://github.com/ninjamuffin99/Funkin#build-instructions) since it's basically the same.

-    - You need to install the following haxelibs:
+You need to install the following haxelibs:

 - `openfl`
 - `lime`
 - `flixel`
 - `flixel-addons`
 - `flixel-ui`
 - `compiletime`
 - `flxanimte`

     - `flxanimate` should be installed from the FunkinCrew git by running `haxelib git flxanimate "https://github.com/FunkinCrew/flxanimate"`

-    - To set up build tools, refer to part 5 of [this document](https://github.com/FunkinCrew/Funkin/blob/main/docs/COMPILING.md).
+To set up build tools, refer to part 5 of [this document](https://github.com/FunkinCrew/Funkin/blob/main/docs/COMPILING.md).

-    - Run `lime test PLATFORM` or `lime build PLATFORM` to compile the game.
+Run `lime test PLATFORM` or `lime build PLATFORM` to compile the game.

 ## Credits
 ### Friday Night Funkin'